TURTING-BO/CPNs-Attack-Tolerance/README.md

 ### Simulation Tool

 When you want to simulate this example, please make sure that you have installed CPNs Tools.
 CPNs Tools can be download from this website "http://cpntools.org/".
-There are many useful tutorials about how to use this powerful tool.
+There are many useful tutorials about how to use the powerful tool.

 ### Original Model